 When questioned about the mysterious release, Britney's publicist could only say that despite it clocking sales and charting around the world, the release was unofficial.
 But she had "no idea" if Spears' label, RCA, had been behind the clean-up process to delete it from digital stockists.
 (And on a similarly unhelpful note, Sony, RCA's parent company, stated that only the aforementioned PR rep was at liberty to comment).

-But this is 2015 and the media is no longer a truly top-down operation.
-In order to get some real dialogue going I spoke to Jordan Miller, the owner and editor of pop music website/the internet's greatest Britney resource, Breathe Heavy.
-Some facts: Jordan works full-time on the website; his favorite Britney era is Blackout; he's seen her current Las Vegas show six times, and on one occasion was pulled up onstage to dance with and be spanked by Britney.
+But this is 2015 and the media is no longer a truly top down operation.
+In order to get some real dialogue going I spoke to Jordan Miller, the owner and editor of pop music website/the Internet's greatest Britney resource, Breathe Heavy.
+Some facts: Jordan works full-time on the website; his favourite Britney era is Blackout; he’s seen her current Las Vegas show six times - and on one occasion was pulled up onstage to dance with and be spanked by Britney.

 Even if it was just a professionally marketed bootleg, it serves as a reminder that Britney's no titan when it comes to recorded music sales anymore.
 I mean, even her 2013 record Britney Jean only peaked at No. 34 in the UK.
 Spears admitted in a recent interview with Billboard when asked about new music that whilst she is aiming to produce "an amazing album" it is just not her "full priority right now."